trevorwagner/trevorwagner.dev/_static/posts/understanding-test-automation-frameworks-what-is-an-assertion-library.md

 ---

-Some of the most important work performed by an automated tests specification takes place within an **assertion statement**.
+Some of the most important work performed by an automated tests specification is handled within an **assertion statement**.
 At the most basic level, an assertion statement serves to define a comparison to confirm (when executed during test runtime) that output retrieved from the system under test (often referred to the _actual output_ or _actual result_) matches a set of conditions specified within the definition of the assertion statement.
 If there is a mismatch, the assertion statement generally emits some sort of error that results in the test runner reporting a result status of `fail` for the specification.

 When used well, an assertion statement can provide all of the following benefits within the specification's composition by defining what gets evaluated and how: